Can you use a credit card at an ATM?

 You can check your cash advance limit and your card balance to know how much you might be able to withdraw at an ATM.

-When you use a credit card to withdraw cash, it’s known as a cash advance.
-In this case, the money won’t come from a bank account like it does with a typical ATM withdrawal.
+When you use a credit card to withdraw cash, it’s considered a cash advance.
+With a cash advance, the money won’t come from a bank account like it does with a debit card ATM withdrawal.
 Instead, the cash advance shows up as a charge on your credit card.
 You then repay your card issuer for the amount you borrowed, plus any fees and interest the issuer charges for the transaction.

-How to get a cash advance from a credit card at an ATM
+How to use a credit card at an ATM

-Before using your credit card at an ATM, it may be a good idea to check your cash advance limit and your account balance.
-You can usually find this information by signing into your account online or checking your monthly statements.
+Before using your credit card to get cash at an ATM, it may be a good idea to check your cash advance limit and account balance.
+You can usually find this information by signing in to your account online or checking your monthly statements.

 Once you’re ready to get your cash advance at an ATM, the process usually looks something like this: